 A Little About Tokyo

-Tokyo is known as a prefecture and a metropolis, which are essentially multiple big cities that make up Tokyo as a whole.
-So, Tokyo is not just a single city and contains a whopping near 14 million people in that prefecture alone.
+Tokyo is known as a prefecture and a metropolis, which are essentially multiple big cities that makeup Tokyo as a whole.
+So, Tokyo is not just a single city and contains a whopping nearly 14 million people in that prefecture alone.

 Besides the cities, there are also some residential towns and islands off the coast that belong to Tokyo as well.
 This fact makes Tokyo much larger and more varied than just a single city, meaning there’s plenty to do and visit.